RubensZimbres/Repo-2016/Readme.md

 R - Ridge Regression: is a model with Ridge Regularization made from scratch to prevent overfitting.

+R - Deep Learning is a Neural Network model with 3 hidden layers for prediction of a continuous variable.

 For examples of the outputs of these models, access my Portfolio at: http://www.slideshare.net/RubensZimbres/my-portfolio-77-dec-2016